vpp-dev/vpp-release-notes/README.md

 @page release_notes_2206 Release notes for VPP 22.06

-More than 436 commits since the previous release, including 197 fixes.
+More than 439 commits since the previous release, including 199 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Thu May  5 03:00:59 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Fri May  6 02:48:53 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER